 In March, you forgot the name of the Pentagon, the Department of Defense, and the Defense Secretary, though you said Secretary Austin just a few moments prior.

-The official White House transcript reads, quote, and I want to thank Sec, the former general, I keep calling him General, my the guy who runs that outfit over there, unquote.
+The official White House transcript reads, quote, and I want to thank Sec, the former general, I keep calling him general, my, the guy who runs that outfit over there, unquote.

 Then, apparently forgetting the purpose of your visit, you question, what am I doing here?

-On the letter from Congressman Jackson and his colleagues, and as it goes, it details in stark, almost blistering fashion one example after another of presidential verbal missteps, ranging from misidentifying the vice presidential plane as Air Force One, it is, of course, Air Force II, saying that his mother died in 2013 when it was 2010, and starting to quote the Declaration of Independence by saying, we hold these truths to be self-evident.
+On the letter from Congressman Jackson and his colleagues, and as it goes, it details in stark, almost blistering fashion, one example after another of presidential verbal missteps, ranging from misidentifying the vice presidential plane as Air Force One, it is, of course, Air Force Two, saying that his mother died in 2013 when it was 2010, and starting to quote the Declaration of Independence by saying, we hold these truths to be self-evident.

 All men and women are created by the, you know, you know, the thing.